WHAT IS NEURO-VISUAL REHABILITATION, OR VISION THERAPY?

 WHAT CAN I EXPECT AT MY INITIAL EVALUATION?

-Our initial evaluations are typically 75-90 minutes long, with the entire duration being spent directly with Dr. Rollett.
+Our initial evaluations are typically 75-90 minutes long, with the entire duration being spent directly with one of our doctors.
 Testing will cover a number of detailed aspects of visual function, which are described here.
-Following assessment, a report review session will be arranged one week later during which we will discuss your findings with you and outline the options for treatment.
+Following assessment, a report review session will be arranged during which we will discuss your findings with you and outline options for treatment.

 WHAT SHOULD I BRING TO MY INITIAL EVALUATION?